chacconed/chacconed.github.io/index.md

 ***

 # About
 I am Jishnu Mahmud, a lecturer at BRAC University and a research assistant under Professor Shaikh Anowarul [Fattah](https://eee.buet.ac.bd/people/faculty/dsaf), PhD, at [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/web/).
 I earned my BSc in Electrical and Electronic Engineering (EEE) from BUET, specializing in Communication and Signal Processing.
-I ranked 2nd in my major group and placed in the top 10% across all EEE majors.

-My research focuses on quantum information and computation, and I will be joining The University of Tennessee to pursue a PhD on Quantum Algorithms under Dr. Rebekah Herrman and Dr. James Ostrowski this autumn.
+My research focuses on quantum information and computation, and I will be joining the University of Tennessee this autumn to pursue a PhD in quantum algorithms under the supervision of Dr. Rebekah Herrman and Dr. James Ostrowski.

-***

-## Research Interest

-- My undergraduate [thesis](https://link.springer.com/article/10.1007/s42484-024-00145-4) was on variational quantum computing.
-It has now been published by Quantum Machine Intelligence by Springer Nature.
-Currently, my research interests aim to learn broader disciplines of quantum information and computation and use them to develop techniques that would take significant steps to harness the power of quantum machines.
-I am curious about the domain of problems where quantum machines may outperform the classical computer and devising various methods by which we can attain these goals.

 ***